rfong/quill-blog/README.md

 # Todo

-- [ ] Clean up the CSS files with Sass
+- [ ] clean up the CSS files with Sass
+- [ ] there's probably a better way to do static compilation
+- [ ] static file watcher